mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **DO NOT write any edit script until you complete both parts of this step.**

-When preparing to edit, run these commands together to get line numbers AND indentation:
+When preparing to edit, run these commands together to get line numbers, and indentation for source code or configuration files:

 ```bash
 # View lines with numbers to find your target